Traveling During a Monkeypox Outbreak: Precautions to Take

 Disinfect Surfaces

-Regularly clean and disinfect frequently-touched surfaces in your accommodation, such as doorknobs, light switches, and remote controls.
-Use disinfectant wipes or sprays to ensure thorough cleaning.
-Keeping your environment clean can reduce the risk of coming into contact with the virus.
+Clean and disinfect regularly touched objects in your accommodation, such as doorknobs, light switches, and remote controls, on a regular basis.
+Use disinfectant wipes or sprays to clean thoroughly.
+Keeping your surroundings clean might lower your chances of getting into contact with the virus.

 Monitor Your Health